openstack-archive/tripleo-incubator/Deploying.md

   cluster.
 This is the normal TripleO deployment.

-* Via the special bootstrap node image, which is built by diskimage-builder and contains a full working stack - nova, glance, keystone and quantum, configured by statically generated Heat metadata.
+* Via the special bootstrap node image, which is built by diskimage-builder and contains a full working stack - nova, glance, keystone and neutron, configured by statically generated Heat metadata.
 This approach is used to get TripleO up and running.